ajeyamk/icycle/README.md

 ### Tech Stack

-Following is the tech stack being used for demo_sql project:
+Following is the tech stack being used for main project:

 * [Django 1.8]
 * [Django Rest Framework 3.3.3]